 Founded on 3 March 1967 by the Rev. Fr.
-Igor Burdikoff (1967-1969) and a group of sixteen families, with the blessings and support of His Eminence, Metropolitan John (Wendland), St. Innocent of Irkutsk Russian Orthodox Church was established as the first all-English-speaking parish in the Metropolitan Detroit area.
+Igor Burdikoff (1967-1969) and a group of sixteen families, with the blessings and support of His Eminence, Metropolitan John (Wendland), St. Innocent of Irkutsk was established as the first all-English-speaking parish in the Metropolitan Detroit area.
 A church with an attached rectory building owned by a Baptist congregation was purchased and transformed into an Orthodox Temple.

 Future Rectors of the parish would include: